rajaneeshk90/Unified-Energy-Interface-rk/docs/implementation-guide/EV-Charging/2_Reservation_use_case.md

 * message.order.fulfillments.stops.time.timestamp: Requested charging start timestamp and end timestamp.
 In case of future time slot bookings, the user will give the future requested time slot here.
 The BPP may respond with the nearest time slot available, if exact slots are not available for booking.
 If they are absent or if the timestamp is of current timestamp or of a timeframe within a short duration, this can be considered a spot booking scenario.

 **Buyer Finder Fee Declaration:**
-* message.order.tags.descriptor.code: Tag group to describe the buyer funder fee or the commission amount for the BAP as part of the transaction.
+* message.order.tags.descriptor.code: Tag group to describe the buyer finder fee or the commission amount for the BAP as part of the transaction.
 * Message.order.tags.list.[descriptor.code="type"].value: Tag to define if the commission is a percentage of the order value or a flat amount.
 Possible values are "PERCENTAGE" and "AMOUNT"
 * Message.order.tags.list.[descriptor.code="value"].value: Tag to define the buyer finder fee value.